JeronimoHoulin/API_Engineer_Interview/README.txt

-Thanks for your interest in this position with Gordian Software's API Integration team.
+Thanks for your interest in this position with XXX's API Integration team.

 The next step in the interview process is to complete the exercise below.
 This is a practical challenge similar to real problems you would solve as part of this team.